Download an Adobe Acrobat pdf version

 Introduction

-This manual provides information regarding the basis of the Georgia Institute of Technology (Georgia Tech) sponsored programs policies and procedures along with some key considerations for (1) developing a budget and budget justification, and (2) managing sponsored projects.
+This manual provides information regarding the basis of the Georgia Institute of Technology (Georgia Tech or the Institute) sponsored programs policies and procedures along with some key considerations for (1) developing a budget and budget justification, and (2) managing sponsored awards.

 Regardless of funding source (Federal, State, Industry, Non-profit, or other), as an institution of higher education qualified to receive Federal funding for research, Georgia Tech is subject to and must comply with applicable Federal Cost Principles and Cost Accounting Standards.
 These principles and standards require that costs be:

-Georgia Tech’s Policies and Procedures for all sponsored funds are designed to reinforce these requirements, and provide the Principal Investigator (PI) an environment to effectively manage the fiscal component of their funded activities.
+Georgia Tech’s Policies and Procedures for all sponsored funds are designed to reinforce these requirements and to provide the Principal Investigator with an environment to effectively manage the fiscal components of their funded activities.

-The Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards at 2 CFR 200 (UR) set forth requirements for Institutions of Higher Education related to financially administering and managing federally sponsored programs.
-Guided by the UR risk management framework, which is a key tenet of the UR, Georgia Tech relies heavily on its internal controls for administration of its sponsored activities.
+The Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (2 CFR 200) set forth requirements for Institutions of Higher Education related to financially administering and managing federally sponsored programs.
+Georgia Tech relies heavily on its internal controls for administration of its sponsored activities.
 The Georgia Tech policies and procedures in place for sponsored funding are a component of the internal controls for sponsored activity administration and are applicable to all grants, cooperative agreements and contracts (§200.303).
 Georgia Tech utilizes these principles for all sponsored programs to ensure that its systems, procedures and practices meet baseline federal requirements.
-Individual sponsored awards may contain terms and conditions that are more specific and that are either more or less restrictive than the UR.
-In these cases, the individual award/agreement is used to determine the allowability of expenses posted directly to the associated sponsored project(s).
+Individual sponsored awards may contain terms and conditions that are more specific and that are either more or less restrictive than those described in 2 CFR 200.
+In these cases, the individual award/agreement is used to determine the allowability of expenses posted directly to the associated sponsored award(s).
 In all cases, expenses must be accounted for in accordance with applicable Georgia Tech operating procedures.

 Principal Investigator Responsibilities

-The Principal Investigator (PI) is responsible for the legal, ethical, programmatic and financial management of sponsored projects.
+The Principal Investigator (PI) is responsible for the legal, ethical, programmatic and financial management of sponsored awards.
 PIs must hold a title of Academic Faculty or Research Faculty at Georgia Tech [OSP Policy 2.1] and are stewards of Georgia Tech resources.
-Each Georgia Tech PI is responsible for effectively overseeing and managing his/her sponsored projects based upon his/her knowledge of the field of study and his/her capabilities to conduct the projects in an efficient and productive manner.
+Each Georgia Tech PI is responsible for effectively overseeing and managing his/her sponsored awards based upon his/her knowledge of the field of study and his/her capabilities to conduct the awards in an efficient and productive manner.
 Financial management of sponsored programs is demonstrated by performing the following:

-1. Review - The PI is responsible for reviewing all expenditures on a sponsored project, confirming that they meet Cost Accounting Standards by being:
+- Review - The PI is responsible for reviewing all expenditures on a sponsored award, confirming that they meet Cost Accounting Standards by being:

-• Allowable – (§200.403) necessary and reasonable for the performance of the project
+- Allowable – (§200.403) necessary and reasonable for the performance of the award

-5. Confirm and document consistent programmatic and financial progress.
-The PI is responsible for documenting that the aggregate expenditures are in line with the programmatic progress of the project.
+- Confirm and document consistent programmatic and financial progress.
+The PI is responsible for documenting that the aggregate expenditures are in line with the programmatic progress of the award.
 This can be accomplished by performing and documenting periodic reviews (typically every 30-90 days) of programmatic progress and summary expenditures compared to the approved budget.

 PIs, lab staff and departmental research support staff should be aware of any special terms and conditions that are particular to a specific award and to be aware of the additional sponsor requirements that apply (see the Additional Resources section of this Manual for more detail on these requirements).
 Should you have any questions about terms and conditions, please contact a contracting officer in the Office of Sponsored Programs (OSP) or the Office of Industry Engagement (OIE) for assistance.